Warehouse Inventory Counting Techniques: Tips for Better Accuracy

 As data comes in, the next phase begins.
 Cross-reference your data with sales and existing inventory data to find discrepancies.
 Then you can:

 • Reconcile Discrepancies: Investigate differences between the physical count and your inventory records.
-Often, they’re caused by shrinkage, data entry errors, miscounts,/li>
+These gaps are often caused by shrinkage, data entry errors, or simple miscounts.

 • Analyze the Data: Use the collected data to identify trends, optimize inventory management practices, and adjust ordering and stocking strategies as needed.